Intermedia examined the critical security behavioral habits of more than 1,000 office workers.

 Ransomware attacks continue to grow exponentially

 The threat of ransomware, when hackers infect devices with a virus and hold data hostage until a sum of money has been paid, is only getting worse.
-According to Cybersecurity Ventures, global ransomware damage costs are predicted to exceed $5 billion in 2017, which is up from $325 million in 2015.
 Our latest study shows that the average amount paid in ransom among office workers now stands at approximately $1,400.

 Even with the increased publicity and impact of global ransomware attacks like WannaCry and Petya, and emerging strains such as Bad Rabbit, awareness still lags behind.
 About one-third (31%) of office workers admit they aren’t familiar with ransomware.
 This is not for lack of effort among companies though, with 70% of office workers saying their organization regularly communicates about cyber threats and nearly one-third (30%) saying their organization specifically highlighted the WannaCry ransomware attack as an example.